 1. Government Down Payment Assistance Programs

-The federal government and many state governments offer down payment assistance to help qualifying people to buy homes.
+If you’re looking for alternatives to bridging loans, consider that the federal government and many state governments offer down payment assistance to help qualifying people buy homes.

 The primary federal program is the Down Payment Assistance initiative from the National Homebuyers’ Fund, which covers down payment and closing costs worth up to 5 percent of a borrower’s mortgage total.

 Funds from this program function as a gift or a zero-interest second mortgage forgiven after three years.
 Credit score and debt-to-income requirements are flexible and candidates do not have to be first-time homebuyers.